Objectives of Olympic Solidarity

 1. Continental Programmes

 The Continental Programmes offer National Olympic Committees extensive support at all stages in their planning, organisation, coordination, follow up and supervision of the Programmes undertaken in their respective zones.
-The most popular of these are the National Activities Programme that provide our National Federations the ability to carry out coaching, athlete and official programmes throughout New Zealand.
+The most popular of these are the National Activities Programme that provide our National Federations the ability to carry out athlete and coaching programmes throughout New Zealand.

 2. World Programmes

-For the 2017-2020 quadrennial plan, Olympic Solidarity is offering a number of world programmes.
+For the 2021-2024 quadrennial plan, Olympic Solidarity is offering a number of world programmes.
 Their main aim is to increase global assistance to the athletes, to optimise the management of National Olympic Committees and to simplify administrative procedures, in order to adapt to the National Olympic Committees’ requirements and needs.
 They are split into five separate sections considered essential for the National Olympic Committees to accomplish the mission entrusted to them by the Olympic Charter:

 - Olympic Scholarships for Athletes

-- Team support grants
+- Team Support Grants